jperdior/fever-challenge/README.md

   - **400 Bad Request:** If the query parameters are invalid.
   - **500 Internal Server Error:** In case of server error

-With this design in mind and considering the possible extension of this endpoint with new parameters (category, city, etc), I would also implement for the repository the Criteria pattern (https://github.com/jperdior/user-service/blob/main/internal/user/domain/repository.go)
+With this design in mind, and considering the possible extension of this endpoint with new parameters (category, city, etc), I would also implement for the repository the Criteria pattern (https://github.com/jperdior/user-service/blob/main/internal/user/domain/repository.go)

 Also the service should include an /status endpoint returning a 200 code response to serve as healtcheck for the service.